Aircraft in fiction: SB2C Helldiver / A-25 Shrike

 The loss of a US Navy Curtiss SB2C-1 Helldiver, BuNo 00154, of VB-5, during launch near Trinidad on 28 May 1943 during the shakedown cruise of the USS Yorktown was incorporated by 20th Century Fox into the 1944 film Wing and a Prayer: The Story of Carrier X.

 Two USAAF Curtiss RA-25A Shrikes collided during a flypast for an air show near Spokane, Washington, on 23 July 1944, the accident filmed by a Paramount Pictures newsreel crew.
 This footage was used in the 1956 film Earth vs. the Flying Saucers, apparently being shot down by a saucer.

 SB2U Vindicator

 Vought SB2U Vindicators were featured in the 1941 Warner Bros. film Dive Bomber.

 Short Sunderland

 The Short Sunderland flying boat patrol bomber takes a key part in Ivan Southall's autobiographical 1974 novel Fly West, where the writer tells his life as a RAF Coastal Command Sunderland pilot during World War II.
-Many details about the aircraft looks, performance and procedures are given throughout the book, and as almost the entirety of the book is set inside Sunderlands, the warplane practically becomes a character.
+Many details about the aircraft's looks, performance and procedures are given throughout the book, and as almost the entirety of the book is set inside Sunderlands, the warplane practically becomes a character.
 Other aircraft, both from Allied and German origin, are also featured and mentioned.

 A Short Sunderland was the setting for much of the 1980 novel The Flying Porcupine by Richard Haligon.
 The novel takes its title from a nickname reputedly given to the Sunderland by German pilots thanks to its defensive armament of as many as 16 machine guns.